Sirdsapes/configure-ad/README.md

 -We are going to paste a script that generates X amount of users in Active Directory (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).
 -Click New Script and paste the code.
 Click the green arrow to Run the code.
 It will place these new accounts in the previously-made _EMPLOYEES Organizational Unit.
 -Open Active Directory Users and Computers and click the _EMPLOYEES group to see the new profiles.
+-You can test any of these new accounts by remoting into the Client-1 VM and using mydomain.com\ followed by the username and the admin password, i.e. Jane's password.
 </p>
 <br />